Supporting Our Industry & Community

 The green industry comes by its name earnestly, but those of us who work in it can make extra efforts to protect the environment.
 Our commitment to lean production naturally minimizes costs and waste, but in addition, we practice the following to care for the land surrounding our beautiful west Michigan location:

 - Our liners are produced without the use of neonicotinoid pesticides.

-- Since 2017, we have implemented a biological control program that uses natural enemies to manage pests.
+- Since 2017, we have implemented a biological control program that uses natural enemies and non-toxic strategies like banker plants and sticky tape to manage pests.